dincbasar/wca-carmodel/INIT_README.md

 _Taken from Microsoft Azure documentation._

 * __Platform-as-a-service__: In Cloud systems, providing the necessary tools to develop, build, and run applications on remote machines.
 Basically, all the client needs to do is: build applications using the provided tools, and not worry about anything else.
 The more inclusive step is SaaS, where even the applications are provided to the customer.
 * __Neural Network__: A fundamental building block of many ML applications.
-It supports probabilistic learning, and can have multiple modes of output. __More pending Matt Gormley confirmation.__
+It supports probabilistic learning, and can have multiple modes of output.
 * __Convolutional Neural Network__: Unlike regular NN inputs, images have a significant amount of pixels.
 If all of these were used as parameters, the training would be extremely slow (if not impossible, depending on resolution).
 Therefore, image inputs to a CNN are _convoluted_, where a mask is applied to the input matrix to produce a (probably) smaller matrix that can be used to train the network on.
-This introduces multiple new hyperparameters, such as: the mask, stride (how many pixels to jump at each convolution), padding (what happens on edges of image matrix). __More pending Matt Gormley confirmation.__
+This introduces multiple new hyperparameters, such as: the mask, stride (how many pixels to jump at each convolution), padding (what happens on edges of image matrix).
 * __Recurrent CNN__: Read more [here](https://wiki.tum.de/display/lfdv/Recurrent+Neural+Networks+-+Combination+of+RNN+and+CNN) if needed.
 Might be a little unnecessary depending on your application.

 ### Satyalab Specific